Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

-It also includes the latest developments in biotechnology and bioengineering pertaining various aspects in the field of emerging organic micropollutants such as their sources, health effects and environmental impacts.
+In addition, the book includes the latest developments in biotechnology and bioengineering pertaining to various aspects in the field of emerging organic micropollutants, including their sources, health effects and environmental impacts.

 - Discusses the environmental impact and health hazards of emerging organic micropollutants in wastewater

 - Provides a useful guide to identify priority areas of research demand in the remediation/removal of emerging organic micropollutants